brednadflex/plantfam/README.md

 ## **About the Project**

 We are a group of plant lovers and web developers, building this site to connect people and plants.
-Users can create an account, be or search a plant sitter/plant advisor, upload photos, chat with other users and post, comment and up vote on the social media app.
+Users can create an account, be or search a plant sitter/plant advisor, upload photos, chat with other users and post photos, comment and up vote in the newsfeed.
 PlantFam began as a final project for Le Wagon Bootcamp, Berlin, and will soon enter testing phase with users.

 ## **Built With**